 - In addition, there were two Samurai Shodown games for Neo Geo Pocket: Samurai Shodown! and Samurai Shodown!
 2 (the exclamation marks are part of their titles).

-- Teenage Mutant Ninja Turtles has the NES game and the arcade game, both based on the first animated series and released roughly at the same time in 1989 (as such, the NES port of the latter was labeled a sequel to the former) and the 2003 multiplatform game by Konami based on the second animated series.
+- Teenage Mutant Ninja Turtles has the NES game and the arcade game, both based on the first animated series and released roughly at the same time in 1989 (as such, the NES port of the arcade game was rebranded Teenage Mutant Ninja Turtles II) and the 2003 multiplatform game by Konami based on the second animated series.
 The 2007 multiplatform game by Ubisoft based on the CGI film is simply titled TMNT, much like the movie itself.

 - And then two games with the title of just "Teenage Mutant Ninja Turtles" released in 2013 (based on the Nickelodeon CGI series) and 2014 (based on the film reboot) - both by the same developer and publisher!

 - Three distinct games were released with the title "Teenage Mutant Ninja Turtles: Tournament Fighters" at the same time, for three different consoles.
 The character lineups for each one other than the Turtles themselves were vastly different, the sprites, moves and stories were completely original for each one, too.
 In Japan, only the Genesis version was called Tournament Fighters, with the SNES version being subtitled "Mutant Warriors" (the NES version never released there).

 - The 1987 animated series are themselves an example in America, but not in Europe, where the 1987 series was called Teenage Mutant HERO Turtles for censorship reasons.

 - The 2003 and 2012 cartoons are both called Teenage Mutant Ninja Turtles everywhere.